The blockchain is a digital register in which information is divided into blocks but is linked in chronological order.

 However, it is necessary to distinguish the difference between having the authentic data registered in the blockchain and their inalterability.

-To reach maximum transparency in the agri-food chain, in fact, sensors are needed that can collect and independently insert data into the blockchain.
+To reach maximum transparency in the agri-food chain, in fact, sensors are needed in order to collect and independently insert data into the blockchain.

 In addition to the use of sensors and drones, AMS (Accelerator Mass Spectrometry) technology is taking hold, able to analyse isotopes, in order to understand the geographical and biological origin of different food products.